Parent Visa (subclass 103)

 Applicants must meet various criteria, including the “balance of family” test, which requires at least half of their children to be living in Australia as citizens or permanent residents.

-Yes, Subclass 103 Parent Visa holders can travel to and from Australia as many times as they want for up to five years from the date the visa is granted.
-After that, a Resident Return Visa might be necessary for re-entry.
+Yes.
+Subclass 103 holders can travel to and from Australia for 5 years from the date the visa is granted.
+After that, they may need a Resident Return Visa to re-enter Australia as a permanent resident if they travel overseas.

 Visa Class